Wiggan/GodotTemplate/README.md

 ## Leaderboard

 There is an implementation for a http://dreamlo.com/ leaderboard.
 Go there and get your own if you want to use that feature.

+## Audio Randomizer addon

+Press ctrl + shift + alt + R to choose one or more SFX files.
+An AudioStreamRanzomizer will be created based on the selected files.